SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/06-Summary.md

 - What is **Angular**

-   - Angular is an open-source **web application framework**
+   - angular is an open-source **web application framework**

-   - Used for **enterprise-level** **front-end** applications
+   - used for **enterprise-level** **front-end** applications

-   - Angular applications concentrate on fundamental concepts
+   - angular applications concentrate on fundamental concepts

 - What is **TypeScript**

    - **TypeScript** is a JavaScript superset

-   - Allows us to write **typed** JavaScript
+   - allows us to write **typed** JavaScript

-   - The output which we receive is plain JavaScript
+   - the output which we receive is plain JavaScript

    ```js
       class Greeter {